Deadlines & Date

 Please let us know if you have any questions.
 We highly value our client relationships.
 Your recommendation to an associate, friend or family member is more significant than any advertisement.
 We sincerely appreciate your patronage and as always, we strive to provide you with professional and efficient service.

-We’re here to help explain tax and financial planning opportunities.
+We are here to clarify tax and financial planning opportunities and assist you in implementing strategies to reduce your tax burden.
 Please contact us at your earliest convenience to discuss your situation so we can develop a customized plan.
-In the meantime, here’s a look at some issues impacting individuals to consider as we approach year-end.
+In the meantime, here’s a look at some issues impacting individuals as we approach year-end.

 Required minimum distributions (RMDs)

 You cannot keep retirement funds in your account indefinitely.
 RMDs are the minimum amount you must annually withdraw from your retirement accounts once you reach a certain age (generally age 73).
 Failure to do so can result in significant penalties.
-There are also opportunities to roll retirement funds to a qualified charity to satisfy the RMD without incurring taxes.
-We can help you calculate any RMDs and plan for any tax exposure.
+There are also opportunities to roll retirement funds to a qualified charity to satisfy your RMD without incurring taxes.
+We can assist you in calculating your RMDs and planning for potential tax exposure.
+Also, with the anticipated end of the TCJA, now might be a good time to convert some traditional IRA funds into Roth IRAs before higher tax rates are implemented.

 Digital assets and virtual currency

-The sale or exchange of virtual currencies, the use of such currencies to pay for goods or services or holding such currencies as an investment, generally have tax impacts –– and the IRS continues to increase its scrutiny in this area.
+The sale or exchange of virtual currencies, the use of such currencies to pay for goods or services or having such currencies that you hold as an investment, generally have tax impacts –– and the IRS continues to increase its scrutiny and reporting requirements in this area.
 We can help you understand the tax and investment consequences.

 Energy tax credits

-From electric vehicles to solar panels, “going green” continues to provide tax incentives.
-The Inflation Reduction Act of 2022 included new and newly expanded tax credits for solar panels, electric vehicles (EV) and energy-efficient home improvements.
-The rules are complex but there is still time for these credits to be beneficial in the current year.
-The most notable change to the EV credits is the requirement that the vehicle has final assembly in North America.
-If you are planning an EV purchase, please reach out as the list of qualifying vehicles has changed significantly.
+“Going green” continues to offer significant tax incentives.
+The Inflation Reduction Act of 2022 included new and expanded tax credits for solar panels, electric vehicles (EVs) and energy-efficient home improvements.
+While the rules are complex, there is time to benefit from these credits in the current year.
+It’s important to note that these credits have specific eligibility requirements and limitations.

 Additional tax and financial planning considerations

-Here are a few more tax and financial planning items to look over:
+Here are a few more important tax and financial planning items to consider and discuss with us:

-• Capital gains/losses –– Consider tax benefits related to using capital losses to offset realized gains –– and move any gains to the lowest tax brackets, if possible.
-Also, consider selling portfolio investments that are underperforming before the end of the year.
+Capital gains and loss harvesting–– Consider tax benefits related to using capital losses to offset realized gains.
+Think about selling portfolio investments that are underperforming before the end of the year.
 Net capital losses can offset up to $3,000 of the current year’s ordinary income.
 The unused excess net capital loss can be carried forward to use in subsequent years.

-• Estate and gift tax planning –– Let’s make sure you’re appropriately planning for estate and gift tax purposes.
-There is an annual exclusion for gifts ($17,000 per donee in 2023, $34,000 for married couples) to help save on potential future estate taxes.
+Estate and gift tax planning –– Be sure you are appropriately planning for estate and gift taxes.
+There is an annual exclusion for gifts ($18,000 per donee in 2024, $36,000 for married couples) to help save on potential future estate taxes.
 Review lifetime gift and generation skipping transfer (GST) opportunities to use additional exclusions and exemption amounts.

-• State and local taxes –– Remote working arrangements or moving your residency could potentially have tax implications to consider.
-Let us help you with your state income, sales and use tax questions.
+State and local taxes –– Remote working arrangements or moving your residency could potentially have tax implications to consider.
+We can help you with your state income, sales and use tax questions.

-• Education planning –– Save for education with Sec.
+Education planning –– Save for education with Sec.
 529 plans.
-There can be income tax benefits to do so, and there have been changes with the way these funds can be used.
+There can be income tax benefits to do so, and there have been changes in the way these funds can be used.
 We can help you with any questions.

-• Estimated tax payments –– With underpayment interest rates being on the rise (currently at 8% for federal), let’s review withholding and estimated tax payments and assess any liquidity needs.
+Estimated tax payments –– With underpayment interest rates currently at 5% for federal, it is a good idea to review withholding and estimated tax payments and assess any liquidity needs.
+If you have income flowing through from a business, you may benefit from a state’s Pass-Through Entity (PTE) provisions.

 Whether it’s working toward a tax-optimized retirement or getting answers to your tax and financial planning questions, we’re here for you.
 Please contact our office today at 318-251-2196.
 As always, planning ahead can help you minimize your tax bill and position you for greater success.